ArnoutDevos/minimal-mistakes/_pages/research.md

 ## 2018
 ### Profit-Driven Machine Learning Models for Credit Scoring
+The recently proposed expected maximum profit (EMP) measure for credit scoring allows to select the most profitable classifier.
+Taking the idea of the EMP one step further, it is desirable to integrate the measure into model construction, and thus obtain a profit maximizing model.
+The proposed implemented technique shows a significant improvement compared to regular maximum likelihood based logistic regression models on real-life data sets in terms of total profit, which is the ultimate goal for most businesses.
-Accepted for publication at the [2018 IEEE Data Science Workshop](https://2018.ieeedatascience.org/).
+Reference: Presented at the [2018 IEEE Data Science Workshop](https://2018.ieeedatascience.org/).

 ## 2017
 ### Humanoid Imitation Learning with GANs